 Approximately 90 minutes south-west of Hua Hin is another chance to encounter elephants.
 This is Kui Buri National Park and is reputed to be the best location in Thailand to see wild elephants.
 To minimise the impact on the elephants and other wildlife in the park, there are strict regulations in place for the safari tour.

 It takes around three hours by car to travel between Hua Hin and Kanchanaburi so this makes for a long day trip and will require an early start to make the most of the experience.
-If you visit Kanchanaburi as part of an organised tour, the trip will usually include visits to the Allied War Cemeteries, one of the war museums, the Bridge Over the River Kwai and a train ride on the infamous Death Railway.
+If you visit Kanchanaburi as part of an organised tour, the trip will usually include visits to the Allied War Cemeteries, one of the war museums, the Bridge on the River Kwai and a train ride on the infamous Death Railway.
 Some tours will also take in a visit to the Erawan Waterfall.
 Prices and itineraries can vary and because this isn’t a day trip that is feasible by public transport, it’s worth shopping around at a few different tour offices once you are in Hua Hin or ask at your hotel to see what they can do for you.

 Day trips to most of the locations listed in this article can be arranged via any tour office in Hua Hin.
 With air-conditioned minivans and hotel pick-ups, this is the most comfortable and convenient way to visit.
 If you enjoy cycling, a number of the places detailed above can also be visited with Hua Hin Bicycle Tours.
 And if you prefer to travel independently, public minivans and local buses are another option to get you to Prachuap Khiri Khan or Phetchaburi.